mib71/CodeWars-Kata/TypeScript/8-kyu/ConvertNumberToReversedArrayOfDigits/README.md

-## 8 Convert number to reversed array of digits
+## 8 kyu Convert number to reversed array of digits

 ### Task: